What are resistance bands good for?

 Using resistance bands as a tool to increase strength

-Resistance bands can be used to increase strength, muscle mass, muscle tone, and endurance.
+Resistance bands can increase strength, muscle mass, muscle tone, and endurance.
 They are also a great tool for increasing cardiovascular endurance.

 The benefits of resistance training include: